kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

     environment: staging
 EOF
 ```

-And then create a deployment whose image is example.com/nginx in the staging-ns namespace
+And then create a deployment whose image is example.com/nginx in the `staging-ns` Namespace.

 ```yaml
 kubectl apply -f - <<EOF
 apiVersion: apps/v1